kzjn10/kzjn10.github.io/README.md

 # Hello flutter web

-A simple website build using Flutter.
+Build a simple website using Flutter.

+## What will you learn ?

+- How to build a simple website using flutter web
+- Manage resources (graphic/ font) when deploy to production
+- Structure of flutter web folder
+- Build simple web and deploying to Github page

 ## Getting Started